 The If You Care brand provides a fantastic plastic-free baking service with its range of 100% unbleached greaseproof paper and packaged in 100% recycled cardboard.
 Why not use the chlorine-free baking sheets, which are coated in silicone derived from sand – ideal for lining baking trays, or the parchment paper baking rolls You can also use the large baking cups for muffin making.

 Alternatively you are also able to use If You Care’s 100% recycled aluminium foil which is an excellent food wrap that uses 95% less energy in production compared to regular aluminium foil.
-The heavy duty aluminium foil is also fab.
 You can pop these into your recycling bin for continued life.

 Get into beeswax wrap